veyeimaging/toradex_nxp_i.mx/README.md

 VEYE and CS series camera modules are camera module with ISP functions build in.
 It output UYVYdata using MIPI-CSI2.
 We provide V4L2 interface for video streaming apps , and Video Control Toolkits (which is Shell Script) to control the camera module directly, which is called DRA(Directly Register Access).

+Specifically, for iMX8M Mini, the driver's default configuration sets the camera's output data format to YUYV.
 ## Hardware Setup
 We use ADP-TWG to connnect camera to Dahlia board.
 ### Connection overview